 The piercing process is fairly straight-forward, though every piercer has their own technique.
 Most commonly, the area is first cleaned; the piercer makes marks on the ear to be sure the client is happy with the placement; and then a curved, single-use needle is pushed through and followed with jewelry.

-“Each piercer will vary in technique, but they should always be pierced using a quality single use disposable needle, preferably lubricated for a slick, quick piercing,” says Nicky Pepper of Crimson Rose Tattoo in Manchester, UK.
-“They’re usually pierced from the outside-in using a freehand (without the use of tools) technique and a... curved barbell with doom for swelling follows through.”
+“Each piercer will vary in technique, but they should always be pierced using a quality single use disposable needle, preferably lubricated for a slick, quick piercing,” says Nicky of Crimson Rose Tattoo in Manchester, UK.
+“They’re usually pierced from the outside-in using a freehand (without the use of tools) technique and a... curved barbell with room for swelling follows through.”

 Pain and Healing Time